Britain says no rescue mission as does not know where IS hostages are

 "He was a very likeable man, funny, very kind and friendly.
 When I questioned him on why he was going on such a dangerous mission ... he said he had been inspired by friends who had been to Syria," Nye told BBC television.

-One aid worker, who travelled on a previous convoy with Henning, told Reuters he had been motivated by the inaction of the British government.
+One aid worker, who traveled on a previous convoy with Henning, told Reuters he had been motivated by the inaction of the British government.

 "He thought he could try and do what he could," said the volunteer, who declined to be named.
 "He was very good, very jolly.
 I got on with him really well and he seemed to get on with everyone else."

-However, in recent months police and politicians have actively tried to dissuade people from travelling, saying not only are their lives at risk but there was a danger they could be radicalised.
+However, in recent months police and politicians have actively tried to dissuade people from traveling, saying not only are their lives at risk but there was a danger they could be radicalized.

 Those who do go now risk arrest as Britain steps up attempts to deal with those who have gone to join the fighting over fears they might have joined militant groups such as Islamic State.